Which city is cheaper, Houston or Fort Lauderdale?

 The winter attracts plenty of travelers to both Fort Lauderdale and Houston.
 Many travelers come to Fort Lauderdale for the shopping scene and the cuisine.
 Furthermore, many visitors come to Houston in the winter for the museums, the shopping scene, and the cuisine.

 Fort Lauderdale is much warmer than Houston in the winter.
-The temperature in Fort Lauderdale is usually 67°F (20°C) in January, and Houston stays around 52°F (11°C).
+The daily temperature in Fort Lauderdale averages around 67°F (20°C) in January, and Houston fluctuates around 52°F (11°C).

 In January, Fort Lauderdale usually receives less rain than Houston.
 Fort Lauderdale gets 2.2 inches (55 mm) of rain, while Houston receives 3.6 inches (91 mm) of rain each month for the winter.